 The holidays are just around the corner, and you know what that means: prime travel season.
 Air travel has changed so much in recent years.
 You can check-in from your phone, keep up to date with delays from an app, and watch our favorite TV shows as we fly through the air at 500 knots.
 However, there are still some travel items that can never be replaced by digital technology.
-Here are a few to stock up on.

 A Mini Strip

 Sometimes I think it would be easier to win the Powerball than to find an available outlet at the airport.
 Bring your own solution by traveling with a mini strip that turns one outlet into several.
 You can even find them with built in USB chargers.

 External Phone Battery

 All phones are the same in that they die around 4pm.
 We always need a little extra juice.
 Many of the compact chargers, like this one or this one, will provide 2-3 full charges on the fly.
 Worth its weight in gold if you as me!

 Air travel is fabulous, but man does it take a toll on your skin!
 That’s why I love a refreshing face mist like this one from Mario Basedscu.
 I get the big bottle and fill up my little spray bottle for the plane and dry hotels.
 Simply spritz a little on after a flight (or in the bathroom on a long flight), and your skin and makeup will instantly feel brighter!

 Yes, I know your phone has games.
 But why not try using the time to do something a little more mindful?
 Now’s the time to try out that adult coloring book, create a bullet journal to boost productivity, or break out a deck of cards.